MarcKunst/frontend-data/README.md

 ## Concept

-With my concept I want to give a picture of all the weapons in the collection that come from japan.
+With my concept I want to give a picture of all the weapons in the collection that come from east asia.
 I do this by means of an interactive bubble chart in which the size of the bubble shows how many objects there are in each category compared to the other bubbles.

-When the visitor selects a bubble, the visitor receives a selection of the weapons that are in it.
-With this I give the visitor a picture of the use of weapons in japan and the visitor can actually see the weapons.
+When the user selects a bubble category, a pie chart appears.
+Within this pie chart, the user can see how many items of this category are in the collection per country in East Asia

 _This website was commissioned by the [university of applied science](https://www.hva.nl/) in Amsterdam and the [Museum of Volkenkunde](https://www.volkenkunde.nl/nl/plan-je-bezoek-in-museum-volkenkunde/openingstijden-en-prijzen) in Leiden_